sagemathinc/cowasm/packages/posix-node/README.md

 ## CVE-2022-21211 in the posix package

-The posix package that posix-node somewhat competes with has an unpatched vulnerability, in that some input will cause it to crash node.
-Here's [the demonstration](https://security.snyk.io/vuln/SNYK-JS-POSIX-2400719), which does NOT crash posix-node.
+The [posix package](https://www.npmjs.com/package/posix) mentioned above has an unpatched vulnerability, in that some input will cause it to crash node.
+Here's [the demonstration](https://security.snyk.io/vuln/SNYK-JS-POSIX-2400719), which does NOT crash posix\-node.

 ```js
 const posix = require("posix-node"); // put "posix" with that installed to crash node